TransparentHealth/mu2/transport/ttt-configuration.md

 5. Adjust the settings in the "tk_props.txt" file.
 6. Download and Install the ttt war.
 7. Create/Obtain certificates for your domain
-8. Install certificatse in the TTT
+8. Install certificates in the TTT
 9. Start the SMTP daemon.
 10. Create the output folder for Direct validation messages.
 11. Test the server.